codefresh-io/docs.codefresh.io/_docs/example-catalog/ci-examples/git-checkout.md

 max-width="50%"
 %}

-Thus you can have a single pipeline and when you want to enable it for a new micro-service you can simply add a new [git trigger]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/) for it.
+Thus you can have a single pipeline and when you want to enable it for a new micro-service you can simply add a new [Git trigger]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/) for it.

 You still run the pipeline manually if you wish.
 In this case you will be asked which trigger you want to "simulate" so that the variable pipelines are correctly replaced by Codefresh.